Written by: Stacy Jones

 Dogs are naturally good at tracking.
 And when they get lost, they fall back on this amazing skill to try to find their way back to you.

-Moreover, dogs find their way back with the help of their smelling skills.
+Moreover, dogs find their way back with the help of their sense of smell.
 So, if your dog smells a familiar smell, he will keep roaming in the same area.

-Furthermore, based on this advantage, you can place baits in the spots you feel your dog will visit and leave your smell there.
+Furthermore, based on this advantage, you can place baits in the spots you feel your dog will visit and leave your scent there.
 That smell will gradually lead the dog to you.

 8. Offer a Reward